gantsign/development-environment/README.md

 the RAM significantly further.
 Essentially this create a virtual swap disk backed by compressed RAM; this is typically much faster than disk based swap, particularly on machines with fast CPUs.
-Given Java applications tend to reserve a lot more RAM then they end up using, they benefit more from RAM compression than native applications.
+Given Java applications tend to reserve a lot more RAM than they end up using, they benefit more from RAM compression than native applications.

 ### File synchronization